 The workshop will focus on carving traditional geometric designs as well as Craig's own free-flowing variation of the more traditional carving style.
 Discussions and demonstrations center around the carving tools, sharpening, safe carving habits, wood selection, design layout and the carving techniques.
-Students will create practice boards, exploring a variety of cuts and geometric shapes common to chip carving, then combine those basic cuts into more complex patterns, carved on a wooden plate project.
+Students will create practice boards, exploring a variety of cuts and geometric shapes common to chip carving, then combine those basic cuts into more complex patterns, carved on wooden plate projects.

-Cost includes all materials and two Hock chip carving knives
+Cost includes all materials and two Hock chip carving knives.

 The Chip Carving class requires very few tools and PFW has plenty for folks to borrow.
 Some simple layout tools that we will use and that you are welcome to bring are:

 0.5mm mechanical pencil